Owen Lewis (bishop)

 Owen Lewis, also known as Lewis Owen (Ludovico Audoeno, Audoenus Ludovisi; 28 December 1532 – 14 October 1594) was a Welsh Roman Catholic priest, jurist, administrator and diplomat, who became Bishop of Cassano all'Jonio.

 Early life

 Born on 28 December 1532 in Wales in the hamlet of Bodeon, Llangadwaladr, Anglesey, he was the son of a freeholder.
 He became a scholar of Winchester College in 1547, and a perpetual fellow of New College, Oxford, in 1554; and was admitted to the degree of B.C.L.
 21 February 1558–59.

-Opposed to Protestantism, he left the university about 1561 and went to the University of Douai, where he completed degrees in both law and divinity, and was appointed regius professor of law.
-He was also made a canon of Cambrai Cathedral, official of the chapter, and archdeacon of Hainaut.
+Opposed to Protestantism, he left the university in about 1561 and went to the University of Douai, where he completed degrees in law and divinity and was appointed regius professor of law.
+He was also made a canon of Cambrai Cathedral, chapter official, and Hainaut archdeacon.

 Curialist

 A lawsuit of the chapter of Cambrai occasioned Lewis's going to Rome.
-Popes Sixtus V and Gregory XIII each made him Referendary of both signatures and secretary to the several congregations and consultations concerning the clergy and regulars.
+Popes Sixtus V and Gregory XIII each made him Referendary of signatures and secretary to the several congregations and consultations concerning the clergy and regulars.